Become the go-to industry authority in your area of expertise

 4. Content helps turn past customers into loyal buyers and brand advocates

-The journey is not over yet after the sale is made.
-According to the Harvard Business Review, acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one.
-It makes sense: you are no longer spending time and resources going out and finding a new client as you just have to keep the one you have happy.
+The journey doesn’t conclude with a sale.
+According to the Harvard Business Review, acquiring a new customer can cost anywhere from 5 to 25 times more than retaining an existing one.
+It’s a logical perspective: when you keep your existing customers satisfied, you no longer need to invest time and resources in acquiring new clients.

-The bottom line to increasing your bottom line?
-Retaining the right customers over time is highly valuable.
-In this final stage of the customer decision making journey, your job is to deliver exceptional service and results to your customers.
-Content marketing aimed at referral and loyalty programs that demonstrate appreciation for your customers are incredibly valuable in this stage.
+So, what’s the key to bolstering your bottom line?
+The answer lies in the retention of the right customers over time, and this phase of the customer decision-making journey is pivotal.
+Your responsibility now is to provide exceptional service and results to your customers.
+Content marketing geared towards referral and loyalty programs, showcasing your appreciation for your customers, holds immense value in this stage.